fivetran/dbt_amazon_selling_partner/README.md

         <img src="https://img.shields.io/badge/Contributions-welcome-blueviolet" /></a>
 </p>

-# Amazon Selling Partner dbt Package ([Docs](https://fivetran.github.io/dbt_amazon_selling_partner/))

 ## What does this dbt package do?

-This package models Amazon Selling Partner data from [Fivetran's connector](https://fivetran.com/docs/applications/amazon_selling_partner).
-It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/amazon_selling_partner#schemainformation).
+This package models Amazon Selling Partner data from [Fivetran's connector](https://fivetran.com/docs/applications/amazon-selling-partner).
+It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/amazon-selling-partner#schemainformation), specifically the `ORDERS` and `CATALOG` Seller Central modules.

 The main focus of the package is to transform the core object tables into analytics-ready models, including:
 <!--section="amazon_selling_partner_model"-->
-  - Materializes [Amazon Selling Partner staging tables](https://fivetran.github.io/dbt_amazon_selling_partner/#!/overview/amazon_selling_partner_source/models/?g_v=1) which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/amazon_selling_partner/#schemainformation).
-These staging tables clean, test, and prepare your Amazon Selling Partner data from [Fivetran's connector](https://fivetran.com/docs/applications/amazon_selling_partner_source) for analysis by doing the following:
+  - Materializes [Amazon Selling Partner staging tables](https://fivetran.github.io/dbt_amazon_selling_partner/#!/overview/amazon_selling_partner_source/models/?g_v=1) which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/amazon-selling-partner/#schemainformation).
+These staging tables clean, test, and prepare your Amazon Selling Partner data from [Fivetran's connector](https://fivetran.com/docs/applications/amazon-selling-partner) for analysis by doing the following:
   - Name columns for consistency across all packages and for easier analysis
-      - Primary keys are renamed from `id` to `<table name>_id`.
+      - Primary keys are renamed from `_fivetran_id` to `<table name>_id`.
       - Foreign key names explicitly map onto their related tables (ie `owner_id` -> `owner_user_id`).
       - Datetime fields are renamed to `<event happened>_at`.
   - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.